JoeBradyDev/ip-coordinates/README.md

 # IP Coordinates Locator

-This web app is a simple form that takes an ip address and returns it's associated longitude and latitude as determined by MaxMind GeoLite2.
+This web app is a simple form that takes an ip address and returns its associated longitude and latitude as determined by MaxMind GeoLite2.

 This project demonstrates usage of the following:
 * @maxmind/geoip2-node